Period Sex: Can You Get Pregnant On Your Period?

 Another contributing factor to becoming pregnant while on your period or very soon after is the fact that sperm can survive in the female body for up to five days, “waiting” in the fallopian tube for the egg (and ovulation).

 It is impossible to produce specific reference dates to go by.
 People do not function like clockwork.
-You cannot make generalizations, such as, “It is possible for you to get pregnant one day after your period.”
+You cannot make generalizations, such as, “You can get pregnant one day after your period is over.”

-Fertilization, which marks the beginning of a pregnancy, can therefore occur up to five days after sexual intercourse.
+Fertilization, which marks the beginning of a pregnancy, can, therefore, occur up to five days after sexual intercourse.

 Your Period Does Not Necessarily Protect You Against Pregnancy